Fractons, symmetric gauge fields and geometry: The gauge theory

 \section{The gauge theory}

 Previous formulation naturally allows us to gauge the fractonic symmetry in full analogy with gravitational theories\footnote{See \cite{garcia2019gauged,copetti2020torsion} for similar constructions, although different physical systems.}.
 This procedure should provide a consistent field theory for fractonic gauge fields in curved backgrounds.
-In order to do so, we will follow a standard recipe for the gauging of space-time symmetries.
-In particular, we will follow the method described in \cite{ivanov1982gauge}.
-Using this technique the space-time coordinates are interpret as the Stueckelberg fields associated to local translations breaking.
-Nonetheless, in our system we have embedded the space-time in a larger space, therefore, in full analogy we could expect that local fracton translations might be broken with Stueckelberg fields ($z_a(x),\phi(x)$).
-In such regime the connection must be defined as $\mathcal A = \Omega^{-1}(d + \tilde{\mathcal A})\Omega$, with $\Omega$ defined in Eq. \eqref{eq_Omega}, and $\tilde{\mathcal A}$ being the gauge field.
-Since the components of $ \mathcal{\tilde A}$ along the algebra directions are independent, we find convenient to parameterize it as
+In order to do so, we will follow the method described in \cite{ivanov1982gauge}.
+Using this technique the spacetime coordinates are interpreted as the Stueckelberg fields associated to breaking of local translations.
+Nonetheless, in our system we have embedded the spacetime in a larger space, therefore, in full analogy we could expect that local fracton translations might be broken with Stueckelberg fields ($z_a(x),\phi(x)$).
+In such regime the connection must be defined as $\mathcal A = \Omega^{-1}(d + \tilde{\mathcal A})\Omega$, with $\Omega$ defined in Eq. \eqref{eq_Omega}, and $\tilde{\mathcal A}$ being the corresponding gauge field.
+Since the components of $ \mathcal{\tilde A}$ along the algebra directions are independent, we find convenient to parametrize them as